mohammadr8za/bert_nlp/README.md

 **Q) Is there any particular scheme to find an approriate padding_len?** The answer is YES!
 You may shape a histogram of input lengths and consider a weighted average of input length as your initial padding_len.
 Then if necessary, you may modify the initial padding_len (Sample code is provided in this repo).

+**Q) It is mentioned earlier that the network's input size (number of hidden units) is 512.
+What will happen to the rest of units when define a fixed input size (padding_len) less than 512?** The answer is straightforward: empty units will not be utilized!
+The network works with padding_len number of units!

 ### Attention Mask